der-ort/zeitsprung/README.md

 *client*:
 ````
-_from the root directory:_
+from the root directory:

-cd client server
+cd client
 npm i
 ```